rezwanatechProfile/ToDoTrack/README.md

 4. Remove a task from the to-do list.

 #Technological Stack:
 1.Frontend:
   React: A JavaScript library for building user interfaces.
 It's widely used for building single-page applications where you need a dynamic user interface.
-  Material-UI: A popular React UI framework that provides pre-built React components implementing Google's Material Design.
+  Material-UI: A popular React UI framework that provides pre-built React components implementing Google's Material Design 2.State Management:
-2. State Management:
   Redux: A predictable state container for JavaScript apps.
 It helps manage the state of your application in a consistent way.
-3. Deployment:
+3.Deployment:
   GitHub Pages: For hosting your static React app.
-4. Package Management:
+4.Package Management:
   npm or Yarn: To manage dependencies and scripts.
-5. Version Control:
+5.Version Control:
   Git: For version control.

 #Wire Frames